evansd/whitenoise/README.rst

 QuickStart: Pre-gzipping content
 --------------------------------

-WhiteNoise comes with a command line utility which will create gzip-compressed versions of files in a directory.
+If you're not using Django then you can't take advantage of the automatic gzipping.
+Howerver, WhiteNoise comes with a command line utility which will create gzip-compressed versions of files in a directory.
 WhiteNoise will then serve these compressed files instead, where the client indicates that it accepts them.
+You can use this tool during development and commit the gzipped files to your repository.
+Or you could run it as part of your build and deploy process.

 .. code-block:: console